klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/debug/profile.md

 # Profiling <a id="profiling"></a>

-**NOTE** Some debug namespace APIs are unsafe/unappropriate to be opened to public.
-We recommend you to provide the debug namespace APIs to authorized users only.
-However, if you want to maintain a public EN and provide debug namespace APIs to the public, we strongly recommend you to set the `rpc.unsafe-debug.disable` flag which will disable APIs that are unsafe/unappropriate to be opened to the public and enable only a subset of the debug namespace APIs.
-The enabled APIs are as follows:
-- [VM Tracing](./tracing.md) APIs, however with limited functionality (only [pre-defined tracers](./tracing.md#tracing-options) are allowed)
-- debug_dumpBlock, debug_dumpStateTrie, debug_getBlockRlp, debug_getModifiedAccountsByHash, debug_getModifiedAccountsByNumber, debug_getBadBlocks, debug_getModifiedStorageNodesByNumber
-- debug_metrics

 ## debug_blockProfile <a id="debug_blockprofile"></a>

 Turns on block profiling for the given duration and writes profile data to